ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Mount iSCSI volume on Ubuntu 20
+# Mount iSCSI volume on Ubuntu OS
 {: #mountingUbu20}
 {: toc-content-type="tutorial"}
 {: toc-services=""}
 {: toc-completion-time="1h"}

-This tutorial guides you through how to mount an {{site.data.keyword.blockstoragefull}} volume on a server with the Ubuntu 20.04 Server Edition operating system.
+This tutorial guides you through how to mount an {{site.data.keyword.blockstoragefull}} volume on a server with an Ubuntu operating system.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.
 {: shortdesc}

 If you're using another Linux&reg; operating system, refer to the Documentation of your specific distribution, and make sure that the multipath supports ALUA for path priority.